 “Another consideration that contractors need to keep in mind when considering auger boring is the area’s existing water table,” Gasmovic added.
 “Bore done at depth near the water table can be a real challenge because crews have to pump the water from the entry and exit pits.”

 An ideal pairing of trenchless technologies

-Michael and Gasmovic both agree that choosing between HDD and auger boring is fairly straightforward.
+Michael and Gasmovic both agree that choosing between horizontal directional drilling and auger boring is fairly straightforward.
 Long distances with lots of steering involved are better suited for a directional drill.
 Shorter, larger diameter bores under roadways and railroads, as well as on-grade work, are good situations to use an auger boring machine.
 On many water, sewer and pipeline projects, the answer may be to use both trenchless methods.